RV How To 101:

 Q. Will I save money over VRBOs or hotels?

 A. No!
 Especially when you consider the purchase price, storage, insurance, maintenance and gas.
 Plus, an awesome campground along a beautiful lake or river, is going to cost as much as a decent hotel room – and we all like awesome campgrounds!
-Expect to pay $60 to $100 for a good private campground and $25 to $50 for a government campground.
+Expect to pay $60 to $100 a night for a good private campground and $25 to $50 for a government campground.

 The Funniest RV Question of All: